QSmally/DispatchQueue/README.md

 # Features
-* Ideal thread selection for the best execution performance;
+* Ideal thread for the least return latency;
-* Configurable and hot-scaling of thread pool sizes;
+* Configurable and hot-scaling of pool sizes;
+* Automatic restart of failed threads;
 * DispatchGroups;
 * Implementation of a thread wrapper, DispatchThread.